container-storage-interface/spec/spec.md

   // and will not block if the snapshot is being processed after
   // it is cut.
   string snapshot_id = 4;

+  // Secrets necessary for listing snapshots.
+  // This field is OPTIONAL.
+It can be used to pass secrets
+  // required to access some subset of the snapshots in the
+  // storage backend.
+  map<string, string> secrets = 5 [(csi_secret) = true];
 }

 message ListSnapshotsResponse {